Measuring quantumness: from theory to observability in interferometric setups: Witnessing and quantifying quantumness

+On the other hand, the completely mixed state $\rho=\openone/2$ is classical for any algebra $\A$, in that it does not possess any coherence, $\bra{-}\rho\ket{+}=0$ for any $c_0$ and $c_1$.
+Therefore, the definition of classicality turns out to be heavily dependent on the algebra of observables, namely on the experimental situation.
+If the experiment does not allow measurements of, say, $\sigma_x$ and $\sigma_y$, a state like $\rho=p\ket{0}\bra{0}+q\ket{1}\bra{1}$ is classical.
+If, by contrast, measurements of both $\sigma_x$ and $\sigma_y$ are feasible, the same state is quantum.

+\textit{Example 2.} Let us look at another example, that is more involved and will turn out to be useful in the following.
+Consider a composite system in a quantum-classical state \cite{OZ,HV}

+This state exhibits only classical correlations.
+Nevertheless with respect to the whole algebra of observables $\mathfrak{u}(n) \otimes \mathfrak{u}(n)$ it is a quantum state as it clearly displays quantum features (quantum coherence is a basis-dependent concept).
+However, if we consider a different experimental situation in which the available algebra of observables $\A$ is generated by

+then the state $\rho_{AB}^{QC}$ cannot bring to light any quantum property and is therefore classical.
+Thus, our definition (\ref{classst}) of classical (and quantum) states goes beyond the focus on correlations, and depends on the experimental situation, namely the algebra of observables.
+In the following sections we shall indeed focus on the experimental detection of quantumness via an interferometric setup.

+Before we proceed towards experimental setups, let us add a few more comments.
 An intuitive understanding would suggest that if two states $\rho_a$ and $\rho_b$ do not commute, then they are quantum; if two states $\rho_a$ and $\rho_b$ are classical then they commute.
 We now rigorously clarify the connection between the incompatibility of two states and their global quantum properties, referred to the whole algebra of observables.
 The first observation is the following:

 Indeed, according to the definition (\ref{classst}), in order to prove that a state $\rho$ is quantum, we need to show that there exist observables $A, B$ such that $\tr (\rho\, [A,B]) \neq 0$.
 Note that to each state we can associate an observable in $\mathcal{A}$ having the density matrix as a matrix representation.
 Then by setting $A = i\,[\rho_a,\rho_b]$ and $B = \rho_b$, we have